shn-dev/RuneSharp/README.md

 Resulting output:

->There are 6 items starting with letter a in Ammo There are 10 items starting with letter b in Ammo There are 6 items starting with letter c in Ammo
+>There are 6 items starting with letter a in Ammo

-There are 4 items starting with letter d in Ammo
-There are 0 items starting with letter e in Ammo
-There are 0 items starting with letter f in Ammo
-There are 1 items starting with letter g in Ammo
-There are 2 items starting with letter h in Ammo
-There are 5 items starting with letter i in Ammo
-There are 0 items starting with letter j in Ammo
-There are 1 items starting with letter k in Ammo
-There are 1 items starting with letter l in Ammo
-There are 10 items starting with letter m in Ammo There are 0 items starting with letter n in Ammo
+>There are 10 items starting with letter b in Ammo

-There are 25 items starting with letter o in Ammo There are 0 items starting with letter p in Ammo
-There are 0 items starting with letter q in Ammo
-There are 6 items starting with letter r in Ammo
+>There are 6 items starting with letter c in Ammo

-There are 5 items starting with letter s in Ammo
-There are 2 items starting with letter t in Ammo
-There are 0 items starting with letter u in Ammo
-There are 1 items starting with letter v in Ammo
-There are 1 items starting with letter w in Ammo
-There are 0 items starting with letter x in Ammo
+>...

-There are 0 items starting with letter y in Ammo
+>There are 0 items starting with letter y in Ammo

-There are 0 items starting with letter z in Ammo
+>There are 0 items starting with letter z in Ammo

 If we want to view all items for a certain letter and category, we can do so be reading the paragraph immediately below.